dhigley6/PAX2/README.md

 ### Visualizing results

-The package includes some functions for plotting deconvolution results for conveinence.
-They can be run on a fitted LRFisterGrid instance as follows (where deconvolver is a fitted LRFisterGrid):
+The package includes some functions for plotting deconvolution results for conveinence. plot_photoemission and plot_result can be run on fitted instances of LRFisterGrid or LRDeconvolve while plot_cv only runs on instances of LRDeconvolve.

 ```
 pax_deconvolve.plot_photoemission(deconvolver)
 pax_deconvolve.plot_result(deconvolver)
 pax_deconvolve.plot_cv(deconvolver)
 ```

+(deconvolver is an instance where the fit method has already been run.)

 ### Simulating PAX data